Fishing Report and Lake Information

 Fishing Attractor Sites

 Eighteen fish attractor sites designated with marked buoys are maintained by the Tennessee Wildlife Resources Agency (TWRA).
 Cedar trees are suspended to attract and concentrate fish for anglers.
 These sites are very popular and productive for bass and crappie fishing.
+To install a fish attractor please submit this fish attractor permit application.

 Please visit our Maps page to view the Lake, Road and Wildlife Area Maps for the Upper and Lower Sections of Old Hickory Lake.
 Both maps identify fish attractor sites.